Stephen-Kimoi/icp-evm-rust-bridge/README.md

 - Write operations require the canister to have ETH for gas fees.
 For local deployments, you may need to send test ETH to the canister's address.
 - The canister's Ethereum address may change in local deployments, so be aware of this when testing write functionalities.

+## Upcoming Features

+We are continuously working to improve this template and add new features.
+Some of the features that are currently in development and will be implemented soon include:

+1. Enhanced error handling and logging for better debugging.
+2. Support for more complex smart contract interactions, including handling of structs and arrays.
+3. Integration with multiple EVM-compatible networks.
+4. Improved gas estimation for more efficient transactions.
+5. A user-friendly interface for deploying and managing smart contracts directly from the canister.
+6. Support for event listening and webhook notifications for smart contract events.
+7. Integration with popular Ethereum development tools like Hardhat and Truffle.

+Stay tuned for these exciting updates that will make your ICP-EVM integration even more powerful and flexible!